-The study of this problem is also motivated by its strong relation with {\sc Bi-Monotonicity}, introduced by Fulek, Pelsmajer, Schaefer and \v{S}tefankovi\v{c}~\cite{fpss-htmd-11} and recently proved \NPC by Klemz and Rote~\cite{kr-olp-17}.
-This problem is similar to {\sc Windrose Planarity} problem where the relative positions of the vertices are specified not only for adjacent vertices, but for all pairs of vertices.
+The study of this problem is also motivated by its close relation with {\sc Bi-Monotonicity}, introduced by Fulek, Pelsmajer, Schaefer and \v{S}tefankovi\v{c}~\cite{fpss-htmd-11} and recently proved \NPC by Klemz and Rote~\cite{kr-olp-17}.
+This problem is similar to {\sc Windrose Planarity}, but the relative positions are specified for all pairs of vertices, not only for adjacent vertices.
 A similar notion for grid drawings has been studied previously under the name of Manhattan-geodesic drawings~\cite{dgklr-hoap-12,kkrw-mgepg-09}.
-Di Giacomo et al.~\cite{ddklm-urpd-14} studied the problem of constructing a planar drawing of a directed graph where each edge can be drawn either $x$-monotone or $y$-monotone.
+Di Giacomo, Didimo, Kaufmann, Liotta, and Montecchiani~\cite{ddklm-urpd-14} studied the problem of constructing a planar drawing of a directed graph where each edge can be drawn either $x$-monotone or $y$-monotone.
 While {\sc Windrose Planarity} is a generalization of upward planarity, this problem is a relaxation of it.
-Di Battista et al.~\cite{dkllw-tsoctd-12} investigated the problem of computing a crossing-free 3D orthogonal drawing of a cycle whose edges have each been assigned a desired direction (East, West, North, South, Up, or Down).
+Di Battista, Kim, Liotta, Lubiw, and Whitesides~\cite{dkllw-tsoctd-12} investigated the problem of computing a crossing-free 3D orthogonal drawing of a cycle whose edges have each been assigned a desired direction (East, West, North, South, Up, or Down).

 Our contributions are as follows.
 Given that {\sc Windrose Planarity} generalizes {\sc Upward Planarity}, we get as an immediate consequence that testing {\sc Windrose Planarity} is \NPH and that straight-line windrose-planar drawings may require exponential area (Section~\ref{se:upward}).
 Hence, we study plane graphs, that is, planar graphs with a fixed combinatorial embedding.
 Our main contribution is to provide a polynomial-time testing algorithm for this case (Sections~\ref{se:triangulated} and~\ref{sec:necessary}).
 We remark that, since every triconnected planar graph has a unique combinatorial embedding (up to a choice of the outer face), our result implies a polynomial-time testing algorithm also for these graphs.